mlibre/minds_bot_army/readme.md

 # npm rebuild
 nano defaults.json # set botRunChance and runOnStart and mostTrustedUsers and other options
 # Now you need to define your users.
-# for each user u need to create a folder like users/USERNAME in the users folder.
+# For each user u need to create a folder like users/USERNAME in the users folder.
 And set the user account settings
 ~~~
 ## Tor
 If you want to use tor: